rana-zaid/catalog/README.md

-# Item Catalog Web Application
+# Item Catalog
 This project is required for Udacity's Full Stack Web Developer Nanodegree program.

 # Introduction
-An application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+A web application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own categories and items.

 # Prerequisites
 __1. Start	with	Software	Installation:__